meinanolis/Zemismart-Switch-Modification/README.md

 endon
 ```

 In a 2-way switch system you don't know witch state you are in.
-Therefore a toggle function is Helpful.
+Therefore a toggle function is helpful.

 ```
 on toggle do